-Let’s begin with perhaps the most low maintenance tequila cocktail, Ranch Water.
-This no frills cocktail simply combines the agave spirit with lime juice and soda water over ice.
-This uncomplicated formula makes it perfect for pouring to personal taste.
-It is known for its thirst quenching qualities that are ideal for combating bone-dry Texas heat and has since become synonymous with the Lone Star State.
+One of the most low-maintenance tequila cocktails, Ranch Water, combines the agave spirit with lime juice and soda water over ice.
+Perfect for pouring to personal taste, it is known for its thirst-quenching qualities, ideal for combating bone-dry Texas heat.

 The Paloma is a tall glass of perfectly balanced citrus, sour, and sweet flavors.
 It combines grapefruit juice, lime juice, tequila, topped with soda water over ice.
 It’s a low-proof cocktail that’s great for staying refreshed in the heat of a summer afternoon.